The US Stock Market: Correction Protection Model (CPM)

 - CPM uses the S&P 500 as a proxy for the market.

-- CPM was designed to: 1) be in the market as much as possible, 3) exit on meaningful declines, and 4) quickly re-enter as soon as a positive trend has been reestablished.
+- CPM was designed to 1) be in the market as much as possible, 2) to protect assets during meaningful declines, and 3) to quickly move back to an aggressive stance once internal conditions improve.

 - Since 2007, CPM has averaged 4.6 signals per year or approximately 1.2 per quarter.